Overview of the eligibility requirements

 What if I can’t use the liquor trading extension due to my development consent conditions?

-Venues can only make use of the liquor trading extensions if their development consent (or Precinct Management Plan in a Special Entertainment Precinct) permits the venue to stay open during the extended time.
+Venues can only use the liquor trading extension if their development consent (or Precinct Management Plan in a Special Entertainment Precinct) permits the venue to stay open during the extended time.

-Venues should contact their council if they need to change their development consent trading hours.
+Contact your local council if you need to change your development consent trading hours.

 Will I pay extra trading hour risk loading if using the liquor trading extension?